-Evaluation of the Health Utilities Index Mark-3 in heart failure.
+Evaluation of the Health Utilities Index Mark-3 in Heart Failure

 The purpose of this study was to evaluate the reliability, validity, and responsiveness to change of the Health Utilities Index Mark-3 (HUI-3) in heart failure (HF) for use in cost-effectiveness studies.

 Two hundred eleven patients with HF recruited from outpatient clinics were enrolled; 165 completed the 26-week study.
 Patients completed 4 health-related quality of life questionnaires (baseline and 4, 8, and 26 weeks), including the HUI-3, the Medical Outcomes Study Short-form 12 (SF-12), the Minnesota Living with Heart Failure Questionnaire (LHFQ), and the Chronic Heart Failure Questionnaire (CHQ).
 The HUI-3 indicated moderate or fair health-related quality of life overall; the attributes most impaired were pain, ambulation, cognition, and emotion.
 Internal consistency reliability (Cronbach's alpha = 0.51) was low and test-retest reliability (intraclass correlation coefficient = 0.68) was adequate.
 The HUI-3 total score was significantly associated with the SF-12, LHFQ, and CHQ total scores.
 It discriminated among patients with varying New York Heart Association class (P < .001) and varying perceived health (P < .001).
 The HUI-3 was less responsive to perceived change in health condition than the LHFQ or the CHQ.